SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 % ]]]

-Now we are able to sum a die with a die handle as shown in Figure *@figDieDoubleDispatchPartialArgDieHandle@*.
+Now we can sum a die with a die handle as shown in Figure *@figDieDoubleDispatchPartialArgDieHandle@*.
 The test `testAddingADieAndHandle` should now pass.

 ![Summing a die and a dicable.](figures/DieDoubleDispatchPartialArgDieHandle.pdf width=90&label=figDieDoubleDispatchPartialArgDieHandle)

 ### Stepping back

 You may ask why this is working.
-We defined two methods `sumWithDie:` one on class `Die` and one on the class `DieHandle` and when the method `+` on class `Die` will send the message `sumWithDie:` to either a die or a die handle, the message dispatch will select the correct method `sumWithDie:` for us as shown in Figure *@figDieDoubleDispatchPartial@*.
+We defined two methods `sumWithDie:` one on the class `Die` and one in the class `DieHandle` and when the method `+` on class `Die` will send the message `sumWithDie:` to either a die or a die handle, the message dispatch will select the correct method `sumWithDie:` for us as shown in Figure *@figDieDoubleDispatchPartial@*.

 ![Summing a die and a dicable](figures/DieDoubleDispatchPartial.pdf width=90&label=figDieDoubleDispatchPartial)